 We tend to prioritize big breakthroughs over tiny improvements.
 However, it’s those small daily decisions and actions that really matter.
 If you improve by 1% a day, you don’t just become 365% (or 3.7x) better in 1 year.
 Because of the compounding effect, you actually become 37x better.
 The reverse is also true if you slide by 1% per day.
 Thus, regardless of where you are now, your habits define your trajectory and future outcomes (for better or worse).

 We’ll now give an overview of how habits are formed, and how you can use atomic habits to creative massive changes in your life.
-Do get a copy of our full 14-page summary for more details or get the full mojo from the Atomic Habits book.
+Do get a copy of our full 14-page summary for more details.

 Atomic Habits and The Habit Loop